Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 1

-Step 1: Understand the Mean Value Theorem (MVT).
-The MVT states that if a function f is continuous on a closed interval [a, b] and differentiable on the open interval (a, b), then there exists at least one c in (a, b) such that f'(c) = (f(b) - f(a)) / (b - a).
+The Mean Value Theorem (MVT) states that if a function f is continuous on the closed interval [a, b] and differentiable on the open interval (a, b), then there exists at least one c in (a, b) such that f'(c) = (f(b) - f(a)) / (b - a).

+First, check the continuity of the function f(x) = sin(x)/x for x in the interval [-π, 0).
+The function is continuous for all x ≠ 0, but we need to consider the behavior as x approaches 0.

+To determine the continuity at x = 0, consider the limit: lim(x→0) sin(x)/x.
+This limit is a standard result and equals 1, which suggests that the function can be extended to be continuous at x = 0 by defining f(0) = 1.

 Verified video answer for a similar problem: